Code-Institute-Submissions/pauldardis-milestone-project-2/README.md

 ##### Refresh Button:
 This removes all filters and refreshes the graphs and tables back to normal.

+##### Help Guide
+An interactive help guide that explains to the user what each chart is representing and also explain how they can filter on either a region or constituency.

 ## Technologies used
 ### Programming languages